gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/working-with-ssh-keys-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
         PuTTY creates a private key in its own ".ppk" format.
-To convert it to ".pem", the user should do the <b>Conversions</b> ➜ <b>Export OpenSSH key</b> menu option in PuTTYgen.
-Add/upload this file to Git Integration for Jira app ➜ <b>SSH keys</b> or when prompted on connecting SSH git repositories in Jira via Connect wizard.
+To convert it to ".pem", select <b>Conversions</b> ➜ <b>Export OpenSSH key</b> in PuTTYgen.
+Add/upload this file to Git Integration for Jira ➜ <b>SSH keys</b> or when prompted while connecting SSH git repositories in Jira via the Connect wizard.
     </div>
     </div>
 </div>